soedinglab/bamm-benchmark/README.md

 # About BaMM benchmark repository

-This repository stores the scripts and data for generating the resluts in the W Ge, et al. paper.
+This repository stores the scripts and data for generating the results in the W Ge, et al. paper (DOI: https://doi.org/10.1101/2020.07.12.197053).

-### (C) Wanwan Ge, 2020-07

 # Installing